 Ebb and Flow will be a 23-speaker, fully immersive Ambisonic sound installation.
 It will be constructed using a Higher Order Ambisonics sound-field, almost like a dome-shaped structure, which will be programmed and installed in the History Centre by Liverpool based 3D/Ambisonics company, Kinicho.
 Aesthetically, the sound of the piece will incorporate an “ebb and flow” feel to simulate tidal movement and breathing as well as speech, field-recordings and music.

-A wide range of participants are engaging with Jason to create this installation including residents of The Warren youth project, the Colours of Music Orchestra - which brings together young people from 4 special schools with Youth Groups, other Youth Music projects in Hull and adults through the Local Authority Day Centre.
+A wide range of participants are engaging with Jason to create this installation including o The Warren youth project, the Colours of Music Orchestra - which brings together young people from 4 special schools with Youth Groups, other Youth Music projects in Hull and adults involved in Hull Freedom Chorus, and people with Dementia attending Buckingham Day Centre.

-Local musicians involved in Jason’s project include Jez Riley French, Wai Wan, Stewart Baxter, DJ Chile and Rob Mackay.
+Local musicians involved in Jason’s project include Jez Riley French, Wai Wan, Stewart Baxter, Gary Hammond, Donna Smith, DJ Chile, Paul Clark, Santino Roberts and Rob Mackay.

 BRIAN IRVINE